connormeadows/connormeadows.github.io/README.md

-# Hello World!
+# Hello!
-My name is connormeadows

-I am learning how to use git
+Welcome to my github profile.
+You'll find various projects I pursue in my free time from building datastructures with Java to learning new tools to use.